“BIRTH OF PHARAOH” CHAPTER 4

 “That’s right,” says Boxe.
 “He’s the last one I want.
 I want this one to lead everything to glory.
 For us.
 For all of us.”

 “You see me as something new?
-And good?”
-Asks Skin.
-He trembles with emotive serum under his skin.
+And good?” he ask.

 From the back, “That’s right, you hateful thing!”

-A young man named Tune rushes forward.
-He stands at the front.
-He says, “Never do that!
+Tune says, “Never do that!
 Arrest that thing!
 Hold it firm.
 Detention for a little while.
-We have to document all our problems first!
+We have to document all these problems.
+We can’t withhold anything about what’s been going on here.
 Don’t be frightened!
 We will win this, men!”

 Thamy stammers, “Oh, for--!”

-At that moment, Skin moves dials.
-Lights flicker.
-Then, he says, “This planet had a caretaker, and its caretaker was called ‘the King’, am I right?”
+Then, Skin says, “This planet had a caretaker, and its caretaker was called ‘the King’, am I right?”

 Tune cries out, “This beast can’t be our king!
 We don’t need one!”

-Tyre pauses and then rejects the idea, saying “The Pharaoh is a liar!
+Tyre pauses and then rejects the idea, saying, “The Pharaoh is a liar!
 He is a cannibal!
 Look at him!”

 Thamy, throwing his arms out to either side, says “That seals it, then.
 He must be gotten rid of as unsafe!”